-Abraham Lincoln Traditional School continues to focus on the four cornerstones of basic skills curriculum, parental involvement, discipline, and dress code.
-These four foundations are essential to the continuing success of our school, and we value your adherence to these established traditions.
-As part of the Washington Elementary School District family, we embrace the district's initiatives that emphasize on mathematical strategies, literacy, and best instructional practices for increasing student engagement during the learning process.
+Abraham Lincoln Traditional continues to focus on four cornerstones: basic skills curriculum, parent involvement, enforced discipline and dress code.
+These four components are essential to the continuing success of our school, and we appreciate your adherence to these established traditions.
+Abraham Lincoln Traditional also embraces the District's initiatives that focus on math strategies, best first instructions, student engagement, effective teaching strategies, effective learning activities and ongoing intervention.